TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

 Each method object may contain any number of component descriptors.
 Component descriptors can contain any number of sub-component descriptors.
 There is no theoretical limit to the nesting, however expect things to break spectacularly if you try to take things to extremes.
 If top-level components have no parent defined, they will use the parent at the method level, if that isn't defined, everything will be added to the `<body>` tag and a warning is issued.
 Sub-components will always be added to the parent component.

 All methods and components are processed in the order they appear in the message.

+### Inserting scripts

+Prior to v6.9, only the `load` method allowed you to dynamically insert scripts to the client.
+However, from v6.9 onwards, `<script>` tags may be used _anywhere_ that allows you to insert HTML.
+Noting that references to the `slot` generally means being able to insert HTML.

+While this is incredibly powerful.
+If also comes with some risks.
+Make sure you only ever pass sanitised and/or known HTML to the client.

 ## Available methods